 Working on diverse projects on UX/UI design, designers of Tubik Studio are deeply aware of the role and high potential of animation in modern efficient user interfaces.
-Well thought-out and tested interface animation as well as icons, whose role we analyzed in one of our previous articles, is able to support fast and easy interaction and has high potential to fulfill multiple functions.
-So, today we would like to consider some aspects of interface animation, its functions and role in modern design.
+Well-thought-out and tested interface animation as well as icons, whose role we analyzed in one of our previous articles, is able to support fast and easy interaction and has a high potential to fulfill multiple functions.
+So, today we would like to consider some aspects of interface animation, its functions, and its role in modern design.

 The essence of animation

-Nowadays, animation has also won its special place in interface design as one of the most important tools of successful interaction.
-As people are mostly visually driven creatures, the force behind the picture which is worth the thousand words gets even stronger with the help of animation.
-With rapid growth of mobile devices animation got even more significant popularity and diversity, enabling fast and easy processes for touchable interfaces, especially on-the-go.
-Therefore, animation is a very powerful way to make the product simple, clear, bright and user-centered thus providing positive user experience.
+Nowadays, animation has also won its special place in interface design as one of the most important tools for successful interaction.
+As people are mostly visually driven creatures, the force behind the picture which is worth a thousand words gets even stronger with the help of animation.
+With the rapid growth of mobile devices animation got even more significant popularity and diversity, enabling fast and easy processes for touchable interfaces, especially on the go.
+Therefore, the animation is a very powerful way to make the product simple, clear, bright, and user-centered thus providing a positive user experience.

 Types of interface animation

-Animation is a very flexible and multifunctional tool satisfying different users needs.
-In general, being based on our practical experience of work with interfaces for different websites and mobile applications, we could define several functional groups of animation in UI:
+Animation is a very flexible and multifunctional tool satisfying different users’ needs.
+In general, being based on our practical experience of working with interfaces for different websites and mobile applications, we could define several functional groups of animation in UI: